 Unfortunate personal family events led me to have a strong desire to make a difference in a world that is not always fair and where justice is not always served.
 During the pandemic, I decided that if I want to see change, I must take action.
 These circumstances and my desire to contribute to a positive change led me to pursue a degree and eventual career in law.
 Once I finish my studies, my goal is to practice international law as a dual-qualified barrister in English and Portuguese jurisdictions.
 I am grateful for the opportunity to pursue this, being able to study remotely while still making time for family and working part-time.

-What I enjoy most about the course and studying at The University of Law’s Online Campus is the wide variety of up-to-date materials provided and the assistance I receive from the tutors.
-A common misconception about online study might be that there is less interaction, but students gain a huge range of resources and options that help to integrate you into the Online Campus and the University more broadly.
+Flexibility in study is so important because it allows you to adjust your studies to your life and schedule, working at your own pace.
+A common misconception about online study might be that there is less interaction, but students gain a huge range of resources and support that help to integrate you into the Online Campus and the University more broadly.

 While studying remotely, I maintain contact with my colleagues using our WhatsApp group and with my tutors, mainly through email.
-This is a great way to stay connected with peers and answer any queries around study, but also just stay in touch and chat generally.
+This is a great way to stay connected with peers and address any queries around study, but also just stay in touch and chat generally.